 Provide fresh, filtered air for your residents and increase comfort

-Let’s clear the air – protect the health and wellbeing of long-term care residents and healthcare workers
+Let’s clear the air this cooling season – protect the health and wellbeing of long-term care residents and healthcare workers

 Protect Resident Health